inmbolmie/elfacun/LIMITATIONS.md

 Software update through USB is not directly supported.
 Part of the ESP32 module programming hardware has been disabled due to incompatibilities with some apps in Windows when connecting to them through USB.
 If you ever want to program the ESP32 via USB you would have to manually enter programming mode and reset the module.
 This should not be a problem to regular users because the module supports software update using the SD card reader.

+### V2 PCB

+The first revision of V2 PCB has two patched mistakes that doesn't affect the module functionality, and will be fixed in subsequent releases.

 ### PCB